sveltia/sveltia-cms/README.md

     value: 'en/{{slug}}' # default: {{slug}}
 ```

-Or, for [Jekyll](https://migueldavid.eu/how-to-make-jekyll-multilingual-c13e74c18f1c), you may want to use the `ref` property:
+For [Jekyll](https://migueldavid.eu/how-to-make-jekyll-multilingual-c13e74c18f1c), you may want to use the `ref` property:

 ```yaml
 i18n: